 one of the things i love about the landscape here is the rock formations (i know, i know, i'm a geek!)

-might not look much from outside, but this is the best hostel i have ever stayed in
+might not look much from outside, but this is the best hostel i have

 queuing for the ferry back to the mainland :(